Jeux vénitiens

+Music

 Inspired by John Cage, Jeux vénitiens is notable for its use of limited aleatory techniques.
 In the piece, Lutosławski determined the overall form and harmonic boundaries, yet he left the realization of the exact contrapuntal and harmonic details up to chance in performance.
 The indeterminate character produces aleatoric counterpoint, which is a type of sound mass.

 The score of the first movement contains eight boxed musical events labeled A-B-C-D-E-F-G-H. Sections A, C, E, and G function as a refrain.
 Four percussion instruments signal the beginning of these sections, which are composed of lively un-metered lines played by woodwinds.
 Each subsequent refrain adds instrumentation.
 Thus, section C utilizes woodwinds and 3 timpani; section E utilizes woodwinds, 3 timpani, and 3 brass instruments; and section G utilizes woodwinds, 3 timpani, 3 brass instruments, and piano.
 Except for section E, each subsequent refrain adds duration in multiples of 6 seconds.
 Thus, the durations for each section are: A-12″, C-18″, E-6″, and G-24″.

 Sections B, D, F, and H function as contrasting interludes.
 Similar to the refrains, percussion instruments signal the beginning of these sections, which are composed of static soft string clusters.